 The effects of antifreeze proteins (AFPs) on the freezing temperatures of water is well studied and known today.
 Studies of the affects of antifreeze proteins on glass transition and melting temperatures have been conducted on samples containing relatively high concentrations of glycerol and water.
-In this paper we conduct experiments with antifreeze proteins in water-dominated glycerol water mixtures to determine how AFPs affect the glass transition and melting temperatures of these samples.
-We present theory behind the various interactions that occur between components of the various mixtures studied and provide mathematical background and proofs to verify our methods.
+In this paper we conduct experiments with antifreeze proteins in water-dominated glycerol/water mixtures to determine how AFPs affect the glass transition and melting temperatures of these samples.

+We present the theory behind the various interactions that occur between components of the various mixtures studied and provide mathematical background and proofs to verify our methods.
 We discuss the hardware and software setups, experimental procedure, preparation of samples and analysis of the gathered data.

+Our analysis of a 23% glycerol/water mixture with varying concentrations of teleost type III antifreeze proteins determined that there was a lowering of the glass transition temperature by $11.32\ K$ at a peak concentration of $1\ mMol$ antifreeze protein.
+We also conducted preliminary tests with pure mixtures and those this added buffer, added buffer + BSA protein and buffer + insect AFP.
 The experimental results obtained from the raw data is presented as well as information on how the data was interpreted.
-Our analysis of a 23% glycerol water mixture with varying concentrations of teleost fish type III anti-freeze proteins suggest that there is a lowering effect to the glass transition temperature.
 Uncertainties, arbitrary choices and areas of future research are established for suggestions of the continued research of these phenomena.